 - Media — Displays media icons when media exists for the text.
 Use this to quickly create slides for a homily or social media posts.

-- Corresponding Notes and Highlights — Displays notes and highlights you’ve made in other resources.
+- Notes and Highlights (Corresponding) — Displays notes and highlights you’ve made in other resources.
 Use this filter to display a note or highlight made on the same passage but in a different bible.

 - Reading Plans — Marks the starting and stopping points in your Reading Plans.

-- Custom Visual Filters — Highlights text in a resource according to a Visual Filter document you’ve created.
+- Visual Filters — Highlights text in a resource according to a Visual Filter document you’ve created.
 Learn more about custom visual filters.

 Example Visual Filters

 The User Education team has created a variety of original language visual filters available to all Verbum users.
-You can add any of these to your personal Logos Documents and customize them to fit your needs.
+You can add any of these to your personal Verbum Documents and customize them to fit your needs.

 2. Filter by author.